ExpressLRS/Docs/docs/software/serial-protocols.md

 ## Receiver Protocol Selection

-On a serial based receiver, or a PWM receiver with output pins configured for serial communication (as above), the protocol used for serial communication can be selected from the receiver WebUI in the `Serial Protocol` section.

 !!! note "Note"
     For R9MM and R9-Mini receivers `SBUS`, `DJI RS2 Pro` and `CRSF Inverted` protocols will be output on the SBUS (A2) pad.
-    This is a hardware limitation of this receiver, as it does not have a software controllable inverter.
+    This is a hardware limitation of these receivers, as they do not have software controllable inverters.

+On a serial based receiver or a PWM receiver with output pins configured for serial communication (as shown below), the protocol used for serial communication can be selected from the receiver WebUI in the `Serial Protocol` section.

 <figure markdown>
 <img class="center-img" src="../../assets/images/pwm-serial-protocol.png" width="auto">
 </figure>

-Or in the Lua script, enter `> Other Devices` and change the value of the `Protocol` field.
+Alternately, in the Lua script, enter `> Other Devices` and change the value of the `Protocol` field.

 <figure markdown>
 <img class="center-img" src="../../assets/screenshots/receiver-protocol.png" width="auto">